SarangKumar/IO-LearnHub/prerequisite.md

 > When we will start with Js we will come across many concepts of programming like loops, ternary operators, functions, etc. So it will be easy for you to understand the concepts so that we can finish with these topics smoothly.

+### Recommendations
+- You should have a solid understanding of Markdown syntax.
+You may watch [this](https://youtu.be/HUBNt18RFbo) video to get started with Markdown.
+- You should not zone-out during the classes.
+You should be attentive and ask questions if you have any.
-Not to mention you must have the enthusiasm to learn more and more. 😊
+- Not to mention you must have the enthusiasm to learn more and more. 😊

 ## Setting up your PC